What is Needed for Taxes When Selling a Home?

 1. 1099-S form to report your capital gains

-Federal tax law generally requires lenders or real estate agents to file a Form 1099-S, Proceeds from Real Estate Transactions, with the IRS when you sell your home, unless you meet IRS requirements for excluding capital gains tax.
+Federal tax law generally requires lenders or real estate agents to file a Form 1099-S, Proceeds from Real Estate Transactions, with the IRS when a home is sold, unless you meet Internal Revenue Service (IRS) requirements for excluding capital gains tax.

-According to the Internal Revenue Service, you might not have to pay taxes on the sale of your home at all, thanks to capital gains tax exclusions.
-(More on that later.)
+According to the IRS, you might not have to pay taxes on the sale of your home at all, thanks to capital gains tax exclusions.
 However, if you don’t qualify for capital gains tax exclusions, your home sale will be reported to the IRS through a 1099-S form.
 Be sure to check with your personal tax professional to see if you qualify for one of these exclusions.

 A copy of the 1099-S should be provided to you by the title or settlement company that handles the settlement, Skinner explains.
 “Typically, the 1099-S is issued at closing and will be included in the closing documents the seller receives at settlement.
 Note: the IRS will not be sending the 1099-S. The settlement company will issue it.”